Central Park Stadium: History

-In 2018 the stadium signed a deal with SIS to race every Monday, Tuesday, Wednesday and Thursday morning and every Friday evening.
+In 2018, the stadium signed a deal with SIS to race every Monday, Tuesday, Wednesday and Thursday morning and every Friday evening.
 Following the closure of Towcester in 2018, trainer Patrick Janssens joined the track and later won the 2020 Trainer of the Year title.

 In April 2021, promoter Roger Cearns announced that the stadium had been sold to the Arena Racing Company.
+In 2022, the stadium owners ARC signed a long term deal with Entain for media rights, starting in January 2024.
+In June 2023, the stadium underwent major track renovation costing £500,000, which resulted in new race distances.
+As a consequence the track stopped racing over hurdles.